datagrok-ai/public/help/access/importing-data.md

 To import a local file, drag-and-drop it into the browser.
 The important thing to understand is that the data will stay in the browser.
-It won't get sent to the server, unless you explicitly do that by [Uploading a project](../overview/project.md#uploading-a-project).
+It won't get sent to the server, unless you explicitly do that by [uploading a project](../overview/project.md#uploading-a-project).

 ## Supported File Types